Geospatial-Systems-CDT/NOVA/docs/user-guide/estimated-output-mvp-method.md

 6. Solar uses orientation-based annual Kk values; it does not yet model hourly irradiance, temperature, or tilt as dynamic time-series inputs
 7. Wind uses seasonal-average wind speeds and simplified physical assumptions; it does not include hub-height correction or full manufacturer power-curve interpolation
 8. Multi-asset mode assumes all assets connect to one selected substation with shared connection context
+9. Report-region max asset counts are screening approximations based on area-density (solar) and spacing heuristics (wind), not a full engineering site layout